Cold-welding

 The suggested procedure consists in performing destructive tests on suitable test pieces, and then in assuring process control by sticking to the parameters developed and recorded.

-Cold-welding can occur also as an unwanted casual accident when two surfaces come into contact in the absence of a lubricant and stick locally together.
-Such an event, capable of substantial destructive damage, can be the source or the consequence of mechanical failures.
+Welding can occur also as an unwanted casual accident when two surfaces come into contact in the absence of a lubricant and stick locally together.

 Examples of failures due to destructive Cold-welding are found in ball or roller bearing running dry, although substantial heat can be generated by friction.